Consider Colonna Arthroplasty for Patients With Congenital Hip Dysplasia

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

 A 27-year-old female with congenital hip dysplasia and chronic superior hip dislocation recently presented to Cleveland Clinic’s Hip Preservation Center.
-Atul Kamath, MD, director of the center, said she was experiencing pain in her left hip.
+Atul Kamath, MD, director of the center and staff surgeon in the Orthopaedic and Rheumatologic Institute, said she was experiencing pain in her left hip.
 She presented with a significant leg length discrepancy and a limp.
 She had no prior history of hip surgery.

-Following a complete work-up, Dr. Kamath recommended a hip preservation procedure, rather than a hip replacement.
+Following a complete work-up demonstrating a pseudoacetabulum, Dr. Kamath recommended a hip preservation procedure, rather than a hip replacement.
 Her young age and high activity level made her a good candidate for this approach.

-He opted for a particular procedure called a Colonna arthroplasty, or a capsular arthroplasty of the hip.
+He opted for a particular procedure called a Colonna arthroplasty, or a capsular arthroplasty of the hip, in which a high or chronically dislocated femoral head can be put into a new or created socket.
 He explains, “This procedure was executed by creating a new socket, then by taking a small autograft from the ipsilateral iliac crest to create a little shelf to augment or increase the volume of the socket.”